-- You must wait at least eight weeks between whole blood donations and 16 weeks between double red cell donations.
+- You must wait at least 8 weeks between whole blood donations and 16 weeks between double red cell donations.

-- Platelet donations can be made every seven days, up to 24 times per year.
+- Platelet donations can be made every 7 days, up to 24 times per year.

 The following are some suggestions to help you prepare for donating blood: